-- Removal from residential community at this stage a student is prevented from living in campus housing for a predetermined length of time.
-However, the student is still allowed to visit campus and attend University sponsored events. - Dismissed from campus community at this stage a student is banned from University property, or events, however they may continue their studies as an on-line student. - Suspended at this stage a student is completely removed from classes and is banned from University property and events.
+- Removal from residential community: At this stage a student is prevented from living in campus housing for a predetermined length of time.
+However, the student is still allowed to visit campus and attend University-sponsored events. - Dismissal from campus community: At this stage a student is banned from University property or events; however, they may continue their studies as an online student. - Suspension: At this stage a student is completely removed from classes and is banned from University property and events.